Special Educational Needs & Disability (SEND)

 - A social skills group is run by Teaching Assistants.

 - Pupils who find lunchtimes a struggle are able to join the lunchtime clubs run by an experienced teaching assistant.
 Fun games and activities are made available to help provide the pupils with social skills to enable them to form friendships.
-However, for poor behaviour during break or lunchtimes children will be withdrawn from these times and spend that time in the ‘time out club’ to reflect on their choices.
+However, for poor behaviour during break or lunchtimes children will be withdrawn from these times and spend that time in the ‘Chill and Chat’ to reflect on their choices.

 Pupils with medical needs

 - If a pupil has a medical need then a detailed Health Care Plan is compiled in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil.